zanp98/smrpo-8-scrum-app/README.md

 # Example MERN stack app with Docker and docker-compose

 This repository contains simple project utilizing MERN stack, with all services running in separate docker containers, managed by docker-compose.
-Please note this project is intended to demo how to set up such structure, not a real-life example.
+Note this project is intended to be a _very_ simple demo how to set up such structure, not a real-life example.

+Application consists of server-app (Node + Express), client-app (React) and MongoDb database.
+Each service runs in its own Docker container.

+Both server and client support live-reload of code.

 ## Setting up